 - Require every 400 series highway rest stop to host a fast-charging station by 2023.

-- By 2023, require all new or re-surfaced parking spots (public and private), and reinstate the requirement for all new detached homes, to install EV charging.
+- By 2023, require all new or re-surfaced parking spots (public and private) to install EV charging.

 - Require existing parking lots and garages (public or private, above ground or below) to install access to EV charging in 25% of spots by 2024, in 50% of spots by 2030, and 75% by 2035.

 - Amend the building code to require new homes to have EV charging equipment installed.

 Support research and development of fossil-fuel alternative vehicles to make them more widely available, including: